Straume Nature Reserve

-The Straume Nature Reserve (Straume naturreservat) is located in the municipality of Bø in Nordland county, Norway.
+The Straume Nature Reserve (Straume naturreservat) is located in Bø Municipality in Nordland county, Norway.

-The nature reserve lies south of Straume on the west side of Langøya.
+The nature reserve lies south of the village of Straume on the west side of the island of Langøya.
 It includes two lakes—Førevatnet and Saltvatnet—and a shallow inlet called Skjørisen.
 It covers an area of 165.4 ha, of which 133.9 ha is water.
 The area is protected to preserve the central parts of an important wetland area with natural vegetation and wildlife, and especially a rich and specialized bird population.
 The nature reserve was established on December 19, 1997.
 Norwegian County Road 820 passes between the two halves of the nature reserve.